 On resting calcaneal stance position his arches are good in height and his subtalar joint appears to be in a neutral state.
 He does not show any lack in muscle power and all end feels are good apart from the 1st met head.

 Gait analysis shows a high degree of mid stance pronation with a relatively early heel lift for a man of his height.
 There is some soft tissue ankle equinus, and he is obviously overloading the medial column of both feet but more so in his left, this again would tie in with the hallux limitus and degenerative changes.

 We have talked at length regarding the treatment plan and realistic expectations.
 I have advised on a stretching regime for his gastrocnemius and soleus muscles and explained what I believe to be the aetiologies of the pain to be ie plantar fasciitis/ fibromatosis due to over pull on the band.

 We will be reviewing him and designing him a custom pair of polypropylene orthotics to support the foot and reduce ground reaction forces on the plantar band, in an attempt to make his feet work more optimally.
 After this is done I am hopeful his symptoms will cease and he can return to his beloved walking.

-Basically, Three Points of the Compass is knackered, but not beyond hope.
-Not quite at the stage where I need to be taken outside and shot.
+Basically, Three Points of the Compass was knackered, but not beyond hope.
+Not quite at the stage where I needed to be taken outside and shot.